greblus/aspeqt/readme.txt

 https://github.com/greblus/aspeqt/raw/android/android/apk/aspeqt.apk

-* I've added an initial implementation of software command frame detection which should work with anything @19200bps.
+* I've added an initial implementation of software command frame detection which should work with anything @19200bps and is also behaving very nicely with Pokey divisor set to 6.

-* For me SOFT mode works best with Pokey divisor set to 6.
-And by _the best_ I mean really, it's fast!
+* Try it also with "use high speed executable loader" option turned on ;)

 SOFT command frame detection is now set as default method when AspeQt is started first time.